Matzefritz/HiWonder_MentorPi/README.md

 ## Installing ROS2
 * Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on the Raspberry Pi 5.
 For development, it makes a lot of sense to also have an additional computer with ROS2 installed.
 This makes remotely diagnosing and controlling the robot much easier.
 Chose the **Desktop Install** both for the robot and, if applicable, your computer.
-* Add
+* Run
 ```bash
 source /opt/ros/jazzy/setup.bash
 ```
-to your .bashrc file in order to source the ROS2 workspace every time a terminal is started.
+to source the `ROS2` installation.
+You can also add this to your .bashrc file in order to source the `ROS2` workspace every time a terminal is started.
+Otherwise, you need to manually enter this command every time you want to work with `ROS2` in a new terminal.

 ### Install Additional Dependencies
 First, update your package manager: